dasebe/webcachesim/README.md

 ### Available caching policies

 There are currently ten caching policies.
+This section describes each one, in turn, its parameters, and how to run it on the "test.tr" example trace with cache size 1000 Bytes.

 #### LRU